shuaicj/nginx-resumable-upload/README.md

 ### Request URL
 A graceful RESTful api for file uploading like `POST|PUT /files/{filename}` is encouraged but not mandatory.
 In whatever way you like, the filename should be passed into this Lua module as a parameter as mentioned in [Get Started](#get-started).
-> Note: Make sure your filename contains only alphanumerics `[0-9a-zA-Z]` and three special characters `.` `-` `_` or it will be considered invalid.
+> Note: Make sure your filename contains only alphanumerics `[0-9a-zA-Z]` and three special characters `-` `_` `.` or it will be considered invalid.

+### Request Header: Content-Length
+Required.
+Implies the size of request body, e.g.
+- `Content-Length: 4` : body size 4 bytes.

 ### Request Header: Content-Range
-Required.
+Required if this is a chunk, not a complete file.
 Implies the info of this chunk while uploading.
 It is a standard [HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Range) designed for download, but here we use it for upload.
 The format is like `Content-Range: bytes {from}-{to}/{total}`, e.g.
 - `Content-Range: bytes 0-3/20` : file size 20 bytes, chunk size 4 bytes, that is [0, 3].
 - `Content-Range: bytes 5-9/20` : file size 20 bytes, chunk size 5 bytes, that is [5, 9].
 - `Content-Range: bytes 0-19/20` : the chunk is a complete file.
 > Note: Be careful to set the value of `{from}`.
 If the file does not exist on server, `{from}` can only be 0.
 If the file exists and let's say the size is `n`, the value of `{from}` can only be `n` in `POST` mode; while in `PUT` mode, any `0 <= {from} <= n` is valid.
 See [Request Method](#request-method).

-### Request Header: Content-Length
-Required.
-Implies the size of this chunk, e.g.
-- `Content-Length: 4` : chunk size 4 bytes.

 ### Request Header: X-Checksum-*
-Optional.
-The checksum calculated by client, used for server to check the file integrity.
-If you turned on the configuration of some kind of checksum, you should set the corresponding header while uploading the last chunk.
+Required if corresponding checksum is turned on while uploading the last chunk.
+Calculated by client, used for server to check the file integrity.
 The following kind of checksum is supported:
 - `X-Checksum-CRC32` : hex string with max length 8, e.g. `abcdef12`.
 - `X-Checksum-MD5` : hex string with fixed length 32, e.g. `0123456789abcdef0123456789abcdef`.
 - `X-Checksum-SHA1` : hex string with fixed length 40, e.g. `0123456789abcdef0123456789abcdef01234567`.